ohler55/compare-go-json/README.md

    a lazy JSON format where quotes and commas are optional in most cases.
 A merge of JSON and GraphQL formats for those of us that don't want to be bothered with strict syntax checking.

+ - **Parser Test coverage** percent unit test coverage of the parser package.
+It does not include coverage of other package in the offering.